solomonogunyeye/Walmart-sales-dataset/README.md

 3. Cash with a 22.09% use case has an average transaction value of $142.77.

 # City Revenue Analysis
-1. Within 99 cities, the ten highest revenue earners make up 20% of total revenue.
+1. Within 99 cities, the ten highest revenue earners make up 20% of total revenue (Weslaco, Waxahachie, Plano, San Antonio, Richardson, Port Arthur, Rockwall, Round Rock, Schertz, San Marcos).

 ## SQL Approach
 Key techniques used: